Accounting Conservation Framework

 Step 5: Apply conservation separately to parent and NCI shares.
 For parent: $$ \frac{dE_{\text{parent}}}{dt} = (1 - \alpha) \cdot \text{Earnings}_{\text{sub}} - \text{Div}_{\text{to parent}} $$ For NCI: $$ \frac{dE_{\text{NCI}}}{dt} = \alpha \cdot \text{Earnings}_{\text{sub}} - \text{Div}_{\text{to NCI}} $$

-Step 6: Sum equations (4.3a) and (4.3b): $$ \frac{dE_{\text{parent}}}{dt} + \frac{dE_{\text{NCI}}}{dt} = \text{Earnings}_{\text{sub}} - (\text{Div}_{\text{to parent}} + \text{Div}_{\text{to NCI}}) = \text{Earnings}_{\text{sub}} - \text{Div}_{\text{sub}} = \frac{dE_{\text{sub}}}{dt} $$ verifying conservation (4.3c).
+Step 6: Sum equations (4.3a) and (4.3b): $$ \frac{dE_{\text{parent}}}{dt} + \frac{dE_{\text{NCI}}}{dt} = \text{Earnings}_{\text{sub}} - (\text{Div}_{\text{to parent}} + \text{Div}_{\text{to NCI}}) = \text{Earnings}_{\text{sub}} - \text{Div}_{\text{sub}} = \frac{dE_{\text{sub}}}{dt} $$ verifying conservation (4.3c). ■

-Remark 4.5 (Physical Analogy):
+Remark 4.7 (Physical Analogy):

 NCI dynamics are isomorphic to two-phase flow in fluid mechanics.
 Consider oil and water flowing together in a pipe.
 The total volumetric flow rate equals the sum of oil flow and water flow.
 Each phase is conserved separately, but they interact via the shared pipe geometry.
 Similarly, parent and NCI equity are conserved separately (equations 4.3a and 4.3b), but they interact via shared subsidiary earnings.
 The ownership fraction $\alpha$ plays the role of the water volume fraction; $(1 - \alpha)$ is the oil volume fraction.
 Conservation of the mixture (4.3c) follows from summing the two phase equations.
+This analogy extends to chemical reactions (reactant partitioning), electrical circuits (current division), and population dynamics (competing species sharing resources).

 4.4 The Dividend Distribution Formula